bigmachini/email_extension/README.rst

 if you changed the config file name from settings.ini you will have to pass the name of the config file
     config,logger = email_helper.get_config(filename)

+Get the email helper object that will be used to send the email eh = email_helper.get_email_helper(config, logger)

+call the send email command when sending and email _to,_subject,_body are mandatory other parameters are optional eh.email(_to, _subject, _body)

 TODOs and BUGS
 ============================